LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/40-MAT.md

 <sup>54</sup> Now when the centurion, and they that were with him, watching Jesus, saw the earthquake, and those things that were done, they feared greatly, saying, Truly this was the Son of God.
 <sup>55</sup> And many women were there beholding afar off, which followed Jesus from Galilee, ministering unto him:
 <sup>56</sup> Among which was Mary Magdalene, and Mary the mother of James and Joses, and the mother of Zebedee’s children.
-<sup>57</sup> When the even was come, there came a rich man of Arimathaea, named Joseph, who also himself was Jesus ’ disciple:
+<sup>57</sup> When the even was come, there came a rich man of Arimathaea, named Joseph, who also himself was Jesus’ disciple:
 <sup>58</sup> He went to Pilate, and begged the body of Jesus.
 Then Pilate commanded the body to be delivered.
 <sup>59</sup> And when Joseph had taken the body, he wrapped it in a clean linen cloth,
 <sup>60</sup> And laid it in his own new tomb, which he had hewn out in the rock: and he rolled a great stone to the door of the sepulchre, and departed.